Fooxly/vscode-provision-lens/MANUAL.md

 **General properties:**

-- `title`: This can be a string or object to specify the title which will be shown to you.
+- `title`: The text which will show in the statusbar or Code Lenses.
-- `tooltip`: Shown when hovering over the statusbar and code lens item.
+- `tooltip`: The text which will show when hovering over the statusbar or Code Lenses. _(The tooltip will not be shown when it is not defined)_

 **ProVision: Bar specific properties:**